 When it comes to iPhone software repair tool, WooTechy iPhixer must come in first, which can help you fix your iPhone software damage with a 100% success rate and without data loss.
 It's one of the best iOS repair softwares that can be used to solve all system bugs that lead to iPhone speaker button greyed out problem.

-Resolve all iPhone problems including speaker button greyed out, no sound, iPhone stuck in headphone mode, iPhone blinking Apple logo etc.
+Resolve all iPhone problems including iPhone 7 speaker greyed out, no sound, iPhone stuck in headphone mode, sqaure box on iPhone screen, firmware file corrupt iPhone, iPhone not getting group messages, etc.

 Works well with all iPhone models like iPhone 4 to iPhone 14 and iOS versions including the latest iOS 16.

-In 3 simple clicks, you can get your iPhone back to normal with the fastest speed.
+In 4 simple clicks, you can get your iPhone back to normal with the fastest speed and a high success rate.

 Safe to use, it invades no privacy of your device, and has been trusted by many users.